Onyinye Ough – Executive Director, Step Up for Social Development and Empowerment in Nigeria.

 She is the current program director at Step Up Nigeria where she provides technical oversight and leadership in the design, planning and implementation of programme activities.

 Oluwaferanmi Adeola – Programme Associate, Step Up for Social Development and Empowerment in Nigeria

-In 2018, Feranmi received the West Africa Anti-corruption Youth Ambassador award from Nigeria’s President Muhammadu Buhari at the African Union youth congress against corruption (AYCAC) in recognition of her contributions towards the fight against corruption for the work she does on Step Up Nigeria’s catch them young initiative.
-She also hosts Step Up Nigeria’s bi-weekly podcast series that seeks to find lasting solutions to Nigeria’s fight against corruption for better governance & to improve service delivery in Nigeria.
+In 2018, Feranmi received the West Africa Anti-corruption Youth Ambassador award from Nigeria’s President Buhari at the AU congress against corruption in recognition of her contributions towards the fight against corruption.
+She hosts Step Up Nigeria’s bi-weekly podcast series.

 Ibukunoluwa Ijaopo – Programme Associate, Step Up for Social Development and Empowerment in Nigeria

 Ijaopo Ibukunoluwa is a Programme Associate with ‘Step Up for Social Development and Empowerment in Nigeria’ (Step Up Nigeria).
 She leads the research work for Step Up Nigeria and has experience in providing technical and logistical support to research and project teams.
 Ibukun leads on the Citizen Watchdog Initiative (CWI) which works towards building social accountability in the delivery of public goods and services in Nigeria, as well increasing citizens participation in the public sector audit process.
 She also coordinates human resource management, operations, logistics and administration of the organisation.